 As victims of the victims of the Holocaust, the Palestinians played no part in the tragedies that befell the Jews in Europe.
 Yet the victims of the Holocaust punished them through ethnic cleansing, dispossession, discrimination and occupation, resulting in what the Palestinians call the Nakba (catastrophe).

 Both the Holocaust and the Nakba are thus intimately linked.
-Were they twinned as organically connected acts in one installation, the museum would go some way toward earning its name.
+Were they twinned as organically connected acts in one installation, the museum would go some way toward earning its name."Twinning" the Shoah and the Naqba: how perfectly mad--and what a perfect example of the deranged Zionhass that threatens to bring about a second Holocaust.

 Karim Durzi, Toronto